KimGreenbush/github-pages-with-jekyll/_posts/2020-12-02-what-ive-learned.md

     * Posts/pages are referenced my name and converted to **html* files so I can use that to link.
     * Any dashes used in the file name between numbers were converted to backslashes.
     * Dashes between words were left in place.
+  * Would creating new folders create new website navigation, such as an images folder to act as a photo album?
+Or is the folder structure strict?